 These great military benefits are best for less complicated situations.
 Consider how you met with your military lawyer and setup your will, trust, or family care plan.
 How many times did you meet with them?
 Did they get to know your family’s names?
 Did they personalize documents for you and make sure they would stand up to scrutiny in different jurisdictions?
 If you’re like most service members, the answer to one or all of these questions is no.

-The typical situation is that service members push through legal en-masse either in preparation for a deployment or event.
+The typical situation is that service members push through legal en-masse either in preparation for deployment or event.
 Or they go to legal as yet another step in a check-in or check-out process.
 The pace that military lawyers are forced to work at times means that customization of family care plans, kids protection plans, estate plans, and others is very difficult.
 Because of this many service members receive basic templates that offer very little customization for their unique family situation.
 Not all service members have the same situations though, and that’s the issue we’re getting at.

 The Most Common Objection